-- We identified several fault attack vectors for the unprotected AES module used in the OpenTitan secure element allowing an adversary to threaten the security of the encryption primitive.
-To prevent the exploitation of these flaws in the final taped-out chip, we implemented, reassessed, and contributed several fault hardening techniques to the upstream project. - We verified with SYNFI that a selection of the most security-critical OpenTitan IP blocks hardened against faults provide the expected security.
+- We present and implement SYNFI, an open-source framework capable of performing a pre-silicon fault analysis at the gate-level.
+SYNFI allows security engineers to automatically (i) reveal whether a fault affects the input-output relation of a circuit and its countermeasures and (ii) assess if an adversary can enter a particular circuit state without triggering the countermeasures.
+In contrast to related work, the SYNFI framework is able to process unmodified netlists of hardware designs making use of a variety of design patterns and synthesized with commercial and open-source synthesis tools. - We identified several fault attack vectors for the unprotected AES module used in the OpenTitan secure element allowing an adversary to threaten the security of the encryption primitive.
+To prevent the exploitation of these flaws in the final taped-out chip, we implemented, reassessed, and contributed several fault hardening techniques to the upstream project. - We verified with SYNFI that a selection of the most security-critical OpenTitan IP blocks hardened against faults provides the expected security.
 In particular, we verified, among other modules, that an adversary cannot hijack the life cycle controller to enter the RMA debug state from the production state and that a fault into the program counter of the processor is detected by the lockstep mode of the CPU.